 In the winter months, the temperature in Jacksonville can get down into the 60's during the day and the 50's to the mid-40's at night, which can be chilly enough to make mice and rats consider taking advantage of the heat they sense coming out of your home.

 So how does where these pests are introduced affect flea infestations, you may ask?
 Well, if fleas take root in your attic, you may not even notice.
-Those fleas aren't going to climb down through your walls to get to you, so they’ll likely remain in your attic spaces.
-But fleas that are deposited onto a piece of furniture in your living room or into the carpets in your home will be able to travel into your common areas and feed on both you and your pets.
+Those fleas aren't going to climb down through your walls to get to you, so they'll likely remain in your attic spaces.
+Fleas that land on a piece of furniture in your living room or the carpet will be able to travel into your common areas and feed on both you and your pets.

-In homes that have pets, fleas are given a vehicle to spread their eggs to every corner of your home.
+In homes with pets, fleas have a vehicle for spreading their eggs to every corner of your home.
 Do you have a cat that likes to sleep on your pillow in the daytime?
-They could easily introduce fleas into your bed!
+They could quickly introduce fleas into your bed!
 Do you have a dog that likes to lounge on the couch?
 You are likely to find fleas on your couch if this is the case.